Science Fiction Puzzle Tales

 Science Fiction Puzzle Tales is a book written by Martin Gardner.

-Contents

-Science Fiction Puzzle Tales is a book of puzzles and short stories that relate to them.
+It is a book of puzzles and short stories that relate to them.

 Reception

 Dave Langford reviewed Science Fiction Puzzle Tales for White Dwarf #47, and stated that "Many are familiar from Gardner's former books, but he's added new twists to fool smart alecs, and often a puzzle's solution features a variant puzzle, and so on: there are three sets of answers!"